TheDaneH3/INFOTC-1600-Final/pages/install.md

 ### Let's Install Git!

-It is important not to confuse Git with GitHub because they are two different things.
-Git is a version control system that is used for managing and tracking changes to your project files, while GitHub is a platform for hosting and sharing Git repositories.

 Git is a tool that you can use on your local computer to manage your project files, while GitHub is a website that provides tools for collaborating on your project with others.

 1. To use Git on your computer, you will need to install the Git command-line tools.
 To do this, go to the Git website ([https://git-scm.com](https://git-scm.com)) and download the latest version of the Git installer for your operating system.